V4998 Sagittarii: Characteristics

 The star is a projected 7 pc (23 ly) away from the Quintuplet starburst cluster, which lies in the direction of the Galactic Center.
 The cluster contains around 100 O-type stars and several Wolf–Rayet stars.
-There are also two other luminous blue variables beside V4998 Sagittarii: the Pistol Star and qF362.
+There are also two other luminous blue variables besides V4998 Sagittarii: the Pistol Star and qF362.

 Evolution

 The star's high mass loss rate combined with its eruptions will strip off its hydrogen layers and expose a hot helium core.
 It will proceed to the Wolf–Rayet sequence.
-It will eventually start fusing heavy elements in its core, and when it develops a large iron core the star will collapse in on itself and explode as a type Ib or Ic supernovae.
+It will eventually start fusing heavy elements in its core, and when it develops a large iron core the star will collapse in on itself and explode as a Type Ib or Ic supernovae.
 Depending on the amount of mass lost before the supernova explosion, the remnant will be a neutron star or black hole.
 A black hole is predicted for the most massive stars such as this one.